 We have incurred significant losses in the past.
-For the quarter ended March 31, 2021, we incurred net loss of approximately \$1.9 million.
-For the years ended December 31, 2020 and 2019, we incurred consolidated net losses of approximately \$10.8 million and \$4.0 million, respectively.
-For the year ended December 31, 2020, we incurred a gross loss of approximately \$5.6 million.
+For the quarter ended June 30, 2022, we incurred net loss of approximately \$1.1 million.
+For the years ended December 31, 2021 and 2020, we incurred consolidated net losses of approximately \$1.4 million and \$10.8 million, respectively.
 We may incur net and gross losses in the future.
 We expect to rely on cash on hand, cash, if any, generated from our operations, borrowing availability under our line of credit and proceeds from our future financing activities, if any, to fund all of the cash requirements of our business.
 Additional losses may hamper our operations and impede us from expanding our business.

-We are dependent on, and derive substantially all of our revenue from, sales of our DC base power systems to three customers within the U.S. telecommunications market.
+We are dependent on, and derive substantially all of our revenue from, sales of our DC base power systems to one customer within the U.S. telecommunications market.
 Our efforts to expand our customer base, our product portfolio or markets within which we operate may not succeed and may reduce our revenue growth rate.

-We derive substantially all our revenues from sales of our DC base power systems to three customers within the telecommunications market, AT&T, T-Mobile and Verizon Wireless.
-The volume of sales to anyone of them may vary significantly from year to year.
-Any factor adversely affecting sales of these power systems to these customers or to other customers within this market, including market acceptance, product competition, performance and reliability, reputation, price competition and economic and market conditions, could adversely affect our business and results of operations.
-For example, during the 2020, our U.S. Tier-1 telecommunications customers postponed orders and shipments due to factors that we believe were related to both the shift in the allocation capital budgets from backup power solutions to 5G programs and the impact of COVID-19, which resulted in a 64% decline in net revenues from U.S. Tier-1 telecommunications customers during 2020 as compared to 2019.
+We derive substantially all our revenues from sales of our DC base power systems to one customer within the telecommunications market, AT&T. The volume of sales to them may vary significantly from year to year.
+Any factor adversely affecting sales of these power systems to this customer or to other customers within this market, including market acceptance, product competition, performance and reliability, reputation, price competition and economic and market conditions, could adversely affect our business and results of operations.